Doing the COVID Math

 September 30, 2020

-Quite obviously, one of every two people have not succumbed to COVID.
+Quite obviously, one of every two people has not succumbed to COVID.
 Similarly, candidate Biden reported 60,000 military COVID deaths, when the actual number was 6.
 Mr. Biden corrected the misstatements shortly after.
-Whether a mistake or intended, this kind of hyperbolic rhetoric and the media's lurid reporting of "hot spots" around the country has had the effect of really scaring the entire population.
+Whether a mistake or intended, this kind of hyperbolic rhetoric and the media's lurid reporting of "hot spots" around the country have had the effect of really scaring the entire population.

 Last month the CDC released data that only 6% or roughly 12,000 of the 200,000 deaths were solely caused by COVID 19.

 Nationwide, there has been an average increase of 10% over normally expected deaths.
 These

 should be characterized as "untimely" because we all are going to eventually die, and the vast

 majority of these COVID related deaths were in elderly people with premorbid conditions.

 In other words, most of these were already headed towards death imminently.
 So, what really matters is the trend line.
 How much has COVID foreshortened the "length of life?"